Suppressed Intrinsic Curvature Gravity: Theory with the Lagrange multiplier

 where $\lambda$ is the constant Lagrange multiplier, but the normal vector is defined as in \cite{Gasperini:2009mu}\footnote{For the non-constant Lagrange multiplier $\phi(x)$, we refer the reader to section \ref{note_covariant} where we demonstrate that the covariant formalism works for a more general case of a dynamical field $\phi$ which is equivalent to $\lambda=\xi \phi^2+\eta \phi $.
 Hence, the non-constant Lagrange multiplier case, is a private case of $\xi=0,\eta=1$ and a vanishing kinetic term.}:

-where $A$ is a scalar field.
+where $A$ is a scalar field and $X$ is its kinetic term.
 Because the right hand side of \eqref{ncov} transforms as a vector under general coordinate transformations, 3-dimensional tensors and scalars like intrinsic or extrinsic curvature are fully covariant now.
 The foliation is defined by the hypersurfaces of constant $A$.
 This is a generalization of the ADM formalism in which $A=A(t)$.
+Because in \eqref{ncov} we expressed the normal vector in terms of derivatives of $A$, $A$ is now a dynamical scalar field, and we should vary the action with respect to $g_{ab}$ and $A.$ First, we write the variation of the Lagrangian